Observer Bias – Definition, Types & Examples

 Example

 Your class took an exam, and the results are out.
-When you realise you performed poorly, you blame external and situational factors such as a lack of a conducive study environment, lousy teaching, or bias from your teacher.
+When you realize you performed poorly, you blame external and situational factors such as a lack of a conducive study environment, lousy teaching, or bias from your teacher.

 When you discover that one of your friends also performed poorly, you attribute their poor performance to laziness, truancy, or inattentiveness.